November 15th, 2018 Last Updated on: January 20th, 2022

 No that wasn't a typo.
 The Modoc nation's original tribal lands were in what is now known as Klamath Oregon and extended down into Northern California.

-The Modoc existed just south of the Klamath people, but after settler forced them to surrender their lands they were pushed up into Klamath territory.
+The Modoc existed just south of the Klamath people, but after settlers forced them to surrender their lands they were pushed up into Klamath territory.

 There were some in the Modoc nation who refused to take the move to Klamath lightly.